open-resources/dash_curriculum/README.md

    - Dropdown and Graph
    - Slider and Graph

-### Chapter 5: Deploying app to the Web
+### Chapter 5: Deploying a Dash app to the Web

  - Basic deployment to Heroku

 ## Part II: Data Visualization

 - Summary and overview of this part
-- Learning Objectives
+- Learning Intentions

 ### Chapter 6: Working with Data in Dash